Pandemic Deepens Cancer's Stress And Tough Choices

 The isolation from family and friends is not only an emotional burden; it also adds to the patient's financial load because those loved ones aren't available to provide free babysitting, rides to treatment or meal deliveries.
 "All of that support is now cut," Kiel says.

 Outsourcing tasks like grocery shopping isn't an option for Roxana Guerra, a single mom living in Alexandria, Virginia.
-Guerra, who has advanced ovarian cancer, lives near her father, and she worries his age also puts him at high risk of doing poorly if he catches the coronavirus.
+Guerra, who has metastatic breast cancer that has spread to her ovaries, lives near her father, and she worries his age also puts him at high risk of doing poorly if he catches the coronavirus.

 Meanwhile, her job as a legal assistant was recently cut to part time.
 Though the financial hit has been difficult, she's thankful to still have health insurance.
 So when her boss asks, she finds ways to get to the office, doing her best to avoid crowds.